 Our proprietary TeleCare software is provided exclusively to our partner hospitals at no additional charge.

-Our Licensure and Credentialing department ensures that all TeleSpecialists’ physicians are well qualified to practice as per each state’s requirements.
-They also assist physicians in gathering materials needed for all credentialing requirements to guarantee accurate and timely distribution to the medical facility.
-This can be a time consuming process, but we have created efficiencies at every stage, including:
+TeleSpecialists Credentialing and Licensing department has a robust team of credentialing and licensing specialists with state-of-the-art processes for seamless enrollment.
+The experienced Team ensures that all TeleSpecialists physicians are well qualified to practice as per each state’s requirements.
+They also assist physicians in gathering the materials necessary for all credentialing requirements to guarantee accurate and timely distribution to the medical facility.

 TeleSpecialists can provide your hospital with a road map to help you implement a comprehensive telemedicine program from the ground up, that works for your system.
 Our Implementation and Onboarding Team begins with a strategy to build your clinical program, then tailors your telemedicine program within your existing infrastructure.